kwalter94/kwalter94.github.io/_posts/2022-05-24-you-cant-eat-your-pie-and-have-it-too.md

 to hit even though the theory tells us otherwise.
 In theory, you can have a system that's always available but in practice humans are highly error prone.
 They create bugs like nobody's business and misconfigure systems for breakfast whilst existing in a world where [ESCOM](http://www.escom.mw/load-shedding-updates.php) is running the show.
+These factors are the main culprits when it comes to system downtime regardless of any availability guarantees coming from your architectural choices.
 In addition, CAP doesn't really reflect all the decisions people make when choosing a (NoSQL) database.
 To a large extent, people look at what their usage patterns on the database will be.
-For example, you may be thinking about things like "will I primarily be doing reads on this thing and do I need an immediate response everytime."
+For example, you may be thinking about things like "will I primarily be doing reads on this thing and do I need an immediate response everytime?"
 It's that kind of stuff that largely dominates these decisions.
 CAP in this case is not enough.

 ## Take a seat, remove your CAP (show some respect) and have this PIE with me